 - Publicly perform the work

 Placing someone else's copyrighted work on your website may violate all these rights.
 It would be best to prepare to respond to copyright claims as a website owner.
 If someone believes their copyright is infringed, they may send you a cease and desist letter.
 They can also sue you.
 You may be subject to statutory damages if found liable for copyright infringement.
 Also, if you end up in a legal dispute, you may be responsible for your attorney fees and the opposing parties' fees if you lose the case.

 Exceptions to Copyright Protection

-- Public Domain: A work enters the public domain when the copyright expires.
+A work enters the public domain when the copyright expires.
 It will also become public property if the author relinquishes the work to the public by disclaiming the copyright.
-A work on the Internet that isn't clearly marked as copyrighted, however, is not necessarily public property -- remember, copyright attaches as soon as the creative, original work is fixed in a tangible medium, electronic files included.
+Yet, a work on the internet that isn't marked as copyrighted is not necessarily public property.
+Remember, copyright attaches as soon as the original work is fixed in a tangible medium.

-Because the potential for copyright violation is so great on the Internet, in 1998, Congress passed the Digital Millennium Copyright Act (DMCA) to clarify certain issues.
-The DMCA limits the liability of Internet service providers for copyright infringement on the part of their customers.
-But it also created prohibitions aimed at punishing persons who remove or alter copyright protections.
+The potential for copyright violations is great on the internet.
+In 1998, Congress passed the Digital Millennium Copyright Act (DMCA) to clarify certain issues.
+The DMCA limits the liability of internet service providers for copyright infringement on the part of their customers.
+It also created prohibitions to punish persons who remove or alter copyright protections.

-The ease with which information is copied and transferred on the Internet creates numerous ways to violate copyright laws.
-Just because many people violate those laws, knowingly or unknowingly, however, doesn't make the violation disappear.
-If you have copyright questions involving the Internet, consult with an experienced intellectual property attorney.
+As a small business owner, intellectual property, including website content, is one of your most valuable assets.
+The ease with which information is copied and transferred on the Internet creates many ways to violate copyright laws.
+If you have copyright questions about the internet or other intellectual property rights concerns, consult an experienced intellectual property attorney.